IceDragon200/mt-harmonia-scarred-world/docs/lore/world/domains/kamda.md

 Called the pocket world of the Kamdanian Order, a group of monks who vowed against the entropy of the abyss.

 Kamda is the only other domain a player can set their respawn point in, as it's considered a neutral domain.

+Most of its surface is made up of stone and marble, with natural farm land littering it.

+## Biomes